-Exploring potency in other disease areas as monotherapy or as part of combination therapy is an appealing alternative to the time and money invested to discover new drug candidates.
+Exploring potency in other disease areas as monotherapy or as part of combination therapy is an appealing alternative to the time and resources invested to discover new drug candidates.

-As drug development costs continue to rise, finding a new use for an old drug has been widely embraced by drug developers.
-For drugs demonstrated to be safe and well-tolerated in clinical trials but which failed to show efficacy, exploring potency in other disease areas as monotherapy or as part of combination therapy is an appealing alternative to the time and money invested to discover new drug candidates.
+As drug development costs continue to rise, finding a new use for an old drug has been widely embraced by drug developers as a faster, less resource intensive way to deliver therapies to patients.
+For drugs demonstrated to be safe and well-tolerated in clinical trials but which failed to show efficacy, exploring potency in other disease areas as monotherapy or as part of combination therapy is often a more feasible alternative to the hefty resources invested to discover new drug candidates.
 Correspondingly, drugs with known safety issues can be repurposed with minimal or no side effects for an application different from their original intended use.

-In part two of this blog series about best practices in toxicology, we’ll discuss how the Pharma industry can start considering a drug’s effects on toxicity of specific organs and specific patients via toxicogenomics, pharmacogenomics, and pharmacoepigenomics.
+In part two of this blog series about best practices in toxicology, we’ll discuss how the drug researchers can start considering a drug’s effects on toxicity of specific organs and specific patients via toxicogenomics, pharmacogenomics, and pharmacoepigenomics.

 Can’t wait for the next installment?
-Read the full report, Best practices in toxicology: Current perspectives for enhancing drug safety.
+Read the full report, Prioritizing drug safety: Implementing toxicity testing best practices in every phase of drug research.

 In CMR International Pharmaceutical R&D Factbook.
 (2019).